pvpkiran/Codility/README.md

        or
    A[i+1] = A[i]+1

-Example 1: Given N = 17, Ouput will be Length = 6 with
+Example 1: Given N = 17, Output will be Length = 6 with
 A[0]=1, A[1]=2, A[2]=4, A[3]=8, A[4]=16, A[5]=17

 Example 2: Given N = 29 Length = 8 with